imroc/req/README.md

 ## Documentation

-Full documentation is available on the [Req Official Website](https://req.cool/).
+Full documentation is available on the official website: https://req.cool.

 ## <a name="Features">Features</a>